AdmiralFirefox/dragon-fruit-grader/README.md

 ### Building the Docker Image

-The `scripts` of `package.json` is set-up to build locally to concurrently run the Next JS and Flask development mode with the `npm run` and `python -m` command.
+The `"scripts"` of `package.json` is set-up to build locally to concurrently run the Next JS and Flask development mode with the `npm run` and `python -m` command.
 But, it is not the case for docker since both the Next JS and Flask have their own seperate images.
-So, change the `scripts` of your `package.json` to this:
+So, change the `"scripts"` of your `package.json` to this:
 ```JSON
 "scripts": {
     "dev": "next dev",